bumothekid/clothing-booth-api-v2/README.md

 Backend REST API for **Drssed**, a personal wardrobe management app that digitizes clothing and outfits using automated image processing and categorization.

-> The iOS frontend (Swift/UIKit) is currently in private development, but planned for open source release in the future.
+This repository contains the server-side implementation.
+The iOS frontend is maintained separately: [drssed-ios](https://github.com/davidriegel/drssed-ios)

 ---